DAILY DISCIPLINE #93

 Isaiah 1:19 / Isaiah 46:12-13 / Isaiah 55:7 / Matthew 7:11

-Day 5- Continual rejection by the people and even despite toward God's extended arm of love left God with no choice but to carry through with His judgments.
+Day 5- Continual rejection by the people and even despite toward God's extended arm of love left God with no choice but to carry through with His judgements.

-Day 6- It was to this desperate time and situation that Isaiah was commissioned to prophecy even in the midst of judgement!
-(Even in judgement God could not stop caring for His people!)
+Day 6- It was to this desperate time and situation that Isaiah was commissioned to prophecy even in the midst of judgment!
+(Even in judgment God could not stop caring for His people!)

 Isaiah 6: 1-13

 In the years ahead God would use Israel's enemies to discipline His people that would span decades.
 The destruction of their land and exile of the Israelites brought them into a darkness unknown to them until they could catch that glimpse of light that only God can give.